JasinskiRafal/nvim-config/README.md

-# Local NVIM config
+# Neovim configuration
-This configuration is for local nvim usage, it is unsuitable for development
+This is my personal neovim configuration with a ``setup.sh`` script to install all needed tools on the machine I am running